-Attorneys in Southfield and Detroit
+Attorneys in Detroit, Southfield & Ann Arbor

 Child support payments in Michigan are governed by a strict formula contained in the Michigan Child Support Manual.
 The computation of the payments takes into account the income of both spouses, the number of children involved, and other support obligations like paying for a personal life insurance or a health insurance policy.
 The amount of child support that a person is required to pay is calculated without regard to their current expenses.
 It is presumed that child support payments will take a top priority when a person sits down to write checks at the end of the month.